mcarilli/CarND-Extended-Kalman-Filter/README.md

 ![Tracking car with EKF][ekf_tracking]

-Lidar measurements are red circles.
+Red circles are lidar measurements.
-Radar measurements are blue circles with an arrow pointing in the direction of the measured angle.
+Blue circles are radar measurements (position markers inferred from radius and angle; the also-supplied radial velocity measurements are not shown).
-The green markers are the car's position as estimated by the Kalman filter.
+Green markers are the car's position as estimated by the Kalman filter.